Samsung/tizen-docs/docs/application/dotnet/guides/nui/visuals.md

 ### Reference points

 The `Origin` and `AnchorPoint` properties allow determining the position of a visual in the area of the control.
-The visual and the control are two-dimensional objects, therefore it is necessary to define a reference point on their surfaces for each of them.
+The visual and the control are two-dimensional objects, therefore it is necessary to define a reference point for each of them.
 The following figure illustrates the possible positions of this point, both for the visual and the control:

 ![VisualAlignTypes](media/visuals/VisualAlignTypes.png)

-The position of the visual is defined as the `AnchorPoint` offset relative to the` Origin` in the reference frame, which is hooked in the upper left corner and the x and y-axis are directed to the right and to the bottom respectively.
+The position of the visual is defined as the `AnchorPoint` offset relative to the` Origin` in the reference frame, which is hooked to the upper left corner, and the x and the y-axis are directed to the right and to the bottom respectively.
 Examples of the various arrangements of the visuals within the control are as follows:

 Case 1:
    ```cs